renatapirani/A-high-quality-genome-for-the-slender-anole-Anolis-apletophallus/README.md

 # New Genome _Anolis apletophallus_

-Here is the programs and command lines used for the Genome assembly of Anolis apletophallus using 10X Illumina and Nanopore data
+Here are the programs and commands used for the Genome Assembly of Anolis apletophallus using 10X Illumina and Nanopore data

 Developed by Dr. Renata Pirani and Dr. Carlos Arias